drduh/Debian-Privacy-Server-Guide/README.md

 $ sudo tail -F /var/log/privoxy/logfile
 ```

-Or to use ssh as a [SOCKS proxy](https://sanctum.geek.nz/arabesque/ssh-socks-and-curl/):
+Or to use SSH as a [SOCKS proxy](https://sanctum.geek.nz/arabesque/ssh-socks-and-curl/):

 ```console
 $ ssh -NCD 7000 duh